lyusupov/SoftRF/software/firmware/source/UATbridge/README.md

 For the list of the ISM protocols, please, read [SoftRF specs](https://github.com/lyusupov/SoftRF#compatibility-1).<br>

-Traffic information is re-broadcasted at very low power setting, so reception coverage is limited to close vicinity of the aircraft, equipped with the **UAT Bridge**.
-Other aircrafts nearby, such as gliders on the grid, have a chance to receive the data as well.<br>
+Traffic information is re-broadcasted at very low power setting, so reception coverage is limited to a close vicinity of the aircraft, equipped with the **UAT Bridge**.
+Other aircrafts nearby, such as gliders on the grid, have a chance to receive the information as well.<br>

 The "**bridge**" is one-way only.
-No re-broadcasting from ISM into UAT is allowed.
+No re-broadcasting from ISM band into aviation band (UAT) is allowed.
 Thus, it does **not** transmit anything on 978 MHz.<br>

 For the benefit of most of pilots, **receiving device is not necessarily has to be one of [SoftRF](https://github.com/lyusupov/SoftRF) units**.<br>
 Other make and models, such as SkyTraxx, OGN Tracker, PilotAware or FLARM should suffice.<br>